buckleylab/Buckley_lab_protocols/robot/picogreen_protocol.md

     and clicking on the small plate icon ('Template editor').
 This will open up a screen that will allow you to add standards, unknowns, and blanks to the plate to be read.
-    * __Note:__ The dilution factor for the unknowns should be set to 200.
+    * __Note:__ The dilution factor for the unknowns should be set to 100 if 2 uL of template was used, 200 if 1 uL of template was used.

-1. Once the plate is modified, you can save as a protocol file.
-You can also save the file as a datafile once the analysis is done.
+    * __Note:__ The robot sets up each measurement in duplicate in adjacent columns
+    * Recommend using a pre-made template (picogreen_template.prcl) so you don't have to set up the standards every time

 1. To read plate, open the plate reader using the open/close button and place the plate into the reader.
 Note the orientation of the plate!
     Then press the read button.
+    * You may be prompted to switch out the XXX first if it was changed out for another assay.

-1. Once read is done, save file and export data as .txt file.
+1. Once read is done, save the file and export data as .txt file.
+Exclude all but the unknowns.

-1. OPTIONAL: format data into 96 well plate layout.
-This format will correspond to the wells the samples came from on the origin plate.
-	1. Open python script "plateReaderParse.py" found on desktop.
-	1. You will be be propted to select input file.
-Select text file containing PicoGreen assay results.
-	1. Enter starting and ending wells that the samples were take from on the origin plate.
-	1. The python script will return a screen with the assay data in a 96 well plate layout and will create a .txt file containg the 		data.
-The new data file will have the same name as the input file (step ii) but end in _plate.txt.
+1. You can quickly tidy the .txt files for easy downstream analysis using the picogreen_tidy.py script.